Student Engagement

 This letter will explain why you have been withdrawn, for example, because you have not been attending classes.

-There are 2 grounds for appeal.
+There are 2 grounds for appeal:

 1. extenuating circumstances relating to ill health or personal difficulties which the student was unable to raise prior to or during the escalation procedure.
-You need to present evidence of this

 or